 Dimensional analysis makes it possible to analyze in a systematic way dimensional relationships between physical quantities defining a model (Higham 2015, 90-91, emphasis added).
 Dimensional analysis is a clever strategy for extracting knowledge from a remarkably simple idea, nicely stated by Richardson[,] “… that phenomena go their way independently of the units whereby we measure them.”
 Within its limits, it works excellently, and makes possible astonishing economies in effort.
 The limits are soon reached, and beyond them it cannot help.
 In that it is like a specialized tool in carpentry or cooking or agriculture, like the water-driven husking mill … which husks rice elegantly and admirably but cannot do anything else.
 (Palmer 2015, v, emphasis added)

 Physical (material) things have quantitative relationships that are measurable.
 A dimensional model uses a number of dimensional variables (physical variables) and constants that describe the model.
 Dimensional analysis is not a straightforward task for it requires skill and judgment — the same kind of skill and judgment needed to construct a model of a physical state or process.
-Add the complexity of open social systems and this requires even more skill, judgment, and frankly, enough wisdom to know the difference between a physical quantitative fact and qualitative mind-value judgement.
+Add the complexity of open social systems and this requires even more skill and judgment.

 So the legitimate questions arise when confronted with human social systems—such as economics is by its very nature—to what extent can mathematical models capture the true underlying causes of changes in economic behaviour?